jwilkins88/flem-tool/README.md

 #### Horizontal GPU Module

 Just like the [Horizontal CPU Module](#horizontal-cpu-module), this module can show temp and utilization in a left-to-right fashion.
 Other than that, it's exactly the same as the [GPU module](#gpu-module).
 All the same things apply.
 It's still using my custom version of [NVTOP](https://github.com/Syllo/nvtop), and you'll need that if you want to use it.
-The nice think about NVTOP is that it gives me all the information I want in one go, so I don't need to worry about making multiple calls to get the utilization and then the temperature.
+The nice thing about NVTOP is that it gives me all the information I want in one go, so I don't need to worry about making multiple calls to get the utilization and then the temperature.

-**Module Type**: GpuModule
+**Module Type**: GpuHModule

-**Dimensions (width x height)**: 8x12 (without temperature); 8x19 (with temperature)
+**Dimensions (width x height)**: 9x12 (without temperature); 9x19 (with temperature)

 **Custom Arguments**: